Tips for Introducing an Older Child to a New Sibling - Baby Chick

 A sibling class is an excellent opportunity for your child to learn what it means to have a new baby.
 It is also a great way for you to spend time together before the baby comes.

 Older siblings usually just want to help out.
-Let her pick out a toy or a special outfit to give the new baby.
-This is another great way to help her feel involved and valued as you prepare for a new baby.
+Gifting the new baby a toy or special outfit “from the older sibling” is a great way to help her feel involved and valued as you prepare for a new baby.

 You may have a vision for how you want this first meeting between siblings to go.
 Understandably, you are excited, but you need to make sure not to put too much pressure on it.

-Ensuring the older sibling doesn’t feel left out when the new baby comes is important.
+It’s important to ensure the older sibling doesn’t feel left out when the new baby comes.
 Explaining that a baby is coming into the family is always a good first step, but gifting the older child something “from the baby” is also a great way to secure that initial bond between siblings.
 Some great ideas include a baby doll or a personalized piece of jewelry.

 Introducing the siblings in neutral territory is a good strategy.
 If your child comes to the hospital to visit, have the new baby in the bassinet.
 Make sure to greet your older child and give her plenty of love before introducing the baby.
 Your child missed you terribly and needs all the hugs when you see her again.
 Having the baby in a neutral location instead of in your arms will help you give your older one the best greeting and allow her to see the new baby as less of a threat.